-Cyprus is a candidate driven market and a lack of cultural understanding, and technical expertise in HR compliance and employment law, can be a major hurdle to attracting and retaining top talent in the country.
+Cyprus is a candidate-driven market, and a lack of cultural understanding, and technical expertise in HR compliance and employment law, can be a major hurdle to attracting and retaining top talent in the country.

 Hiring and compensating an employee in Cyprus is a multi-step process posing challenges to the employer.
-Acumen’s team of global employment specialists help international employers like you to arrange fully compliant onboarding and payrolling your selected candidates in the country.
+Acumen’s team of global employment specialists helps international employers like you to arrange fully compliant onboarding and payrolling your selected candidates in the country.

 * PLEASE NOTE: Acumen International offers global talent recruitment only as an on-demand service upon request, with subsequent employment of your selected candidates via our Cyprus EOR (Employer of Record) services.

 Employment Laws in Cyprus